Explainer

 Salsa 2 Dashboard

 The Salsa 2 Dashboard is the main hub for managing firmware updates and monitoring the Salsa 2 hardware connection.
-This includes checking the connection status between the booth and the Fiesta app, as well as installing any available firmware updates.
+This includes checking the connection status between the booth and the Fiesta iOS Software, as well as installing any available firmware updates.

 Firmware updates may include performance improvements, bug fixes, or new features, and help keep the booth running smoothly.
 If a hardware connection issue is detected, the dashboard provides visibility so it can be resolved quickly.

-Learn more about the Salsa 2 Dashboard and updating your Salsa 2 Firmware
+Learn more about the Salsa 2 Dashboard and updating Salsa 2 firmware.

 What To Know